slowdive-x64/mrpond-BlockTheSpotify/README.md

 #### Note:
 * Built-in AdGuard DNS lookup, paranoid people may see additional DNS traffic UDP(53) going out to Adguard DNS Server.
-BTS are not bypass your DNS!
-Here how it work
-1. Look up from your DNS
-2. Check with blacklist
-3. Look up with AdGuard DNS for additional blocking

-this is only spotify process not system wide

-**if you can't reach AdGuard DNS for some reason, things still working as expected.
+*if you can't reach AdGuard DNS for some reason, things still working as expected.

 #### Known Issues and Caveats:
 * Ads Blocking may not work if you had proxy use in network.